CybersecuritySecurity

 • Digital providers

-• Waste management
+• Waste management.

-What are essential and important entities?
+What are Important and Essential Entities?

-Key Aspects of NIS2
+Highlights of NIS2

-Governance and Accountability
+Governance and Responsibility

 Security Requirements

-• Implementing a comprehensive incident management process.
+• Implementation of a complete incident management process.

 • Ensuring operational continuity and backup management.

-• Strengthening supply chain security.
+• Strengthening security in the supply chain.

-• Adopting multi-factor or continuous authentication solutions.
+• Adoption of multi-factor or continuous authentication solutions.

-Mechanisms for Cybersecurity Information Exchange
+Cybersecurity Information Exchange Mechanisms

 Incident Notification

-Role of Competent Authorities
+Role of the Competent Authorities

 Sanctioning Regime

-• Essential entities: up to €10,000,000 or 2% of the previous year’s global annual turnover.
+• Essential entities: up to €10,000,000 or 2% of the total annual turnover of the previous year worldwide.

-• Important entities: up to €7,000,000 or 1.4% of the previous year’s global annual turnover.
+• Important entities: up to €7,000,000 or 14% of the total annual turnover of the previous year globally.

-Relación entre NIS2, ISO 27001, DORA y PIC/CER
+Relationship between NIS2, ISO 27001, DORA and PIC/CER

 1. ISO 27001: